Skip to main content

 8. Orthobiologic Methods

-With the recent advancement in regenerative medicine, more and more patients are now opting for orthobiologic methods.
+With the recent advancement in regenerative medicine, more and more patients opt for orthobiologic methods.
 These are non-invasive and less painful treatments for many sports and spine-related injuries.

 Cell-based Therapies